WasiqB/coteafs-appium/README.md

 ```

 ## Sample Activity
-For each activity, we need to create an Activity class extending **AndroidActivity** class if working on Android, or **IOSActivity** if working on IOS.
+For each activity, we need to create an Activity class by extending **AndroidActivity** class if working on Android, or **IOSActivity** if working on IOS device.
 ```java
 import org.openqa.selenium.By;